hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/ordering.md

 [![Ordering results in the connector video](https://img.youtube.com/vi/52MANo4K2hs/0.jpg)](https://www.youtube.com/watch?v=52MANo4K2hs)

-## Transcript
-Last time, we implemented basic predicates, and started to see some test cases passing.
-This time, we'll implement basic sorting, and see more of our tests turn green.
+Now that we've implemented basic predicates and started to see some test cases passing, we'll now implement basic sorting, and see more of our tests turn green.

 Implementing sorting is much simpler than implementing predicates, because there is no recursive structure to process.